deeplearning4j/deeplearning4j/machine-learning-workflow.md

     -Unexpected poor accuracy (might need to roll back model)

 **People**
-* "Gatekeeper:" dunno which role this is (or maybe it's a committee), but someone should be responsible for "blessing" models, i.e., deciding a model should go live
+* "Gatekeeper:" someone or some group of people should be responsible for "blessing" models, i.e., deciding a model should go live
 * System Architect: deploy models, manage monitor model status and performance
 * Data Scientist: plan A/B tests (or other trial deployments), consume reports on model accuracy
 * Stakeholder, Domain Expert: answer questions, as needed; consume reports on model accuracy, provide feedback